caspercppsdk/casper-cpp-sdk/README.md

 # Casper C++ SDK
 Casper C++ SDK provides an interface to establish a connection between the Casper Blockchain and a client.
-Currently, the SDK is compatible with Linux systems.

 ## Dependencies
 1. [CMake Version 3.0.0 or newer](https://cmake.org)